t has been said that we die a little bit every day.

-It has been said that we die every day.
 If we can agree that our hatha yoga practice is in essence a mirror of how we move in our everyday lives, then each time we take to the mat we experience a kind of death, a letting go.

-Each posture is asking us to let go of how we think we are supposed to move.
 Each posture often asks us to ‘put to rest’ a pattern or rut that we have been cultivating over years.

 Over my years of practice and teaching I have often observed students (and myself) usually entering a posture with a renewed sense of energy and excitement.
 This is the flip side of the dying or letting go; it is the birth so-to-speak of the posture.
-Its energy is just that,a movement into a new space, maybe experienced before, maybe not.
+Its energy is just that, a movement into a new space, maybe experienced before, maybe not.

-As we work into it, when the posture feels good, stable we feel as if we could hold onto it just a little bit longer, perhaps forever.
+As we work into it, when the posture feels good, stable, we feel as if we could hold onto it just a little bit longer, perhaps ‘forever’.
 But in the framework of the practice we will need to let go, to move on to the next asana.yoga skeleton

-want to stop, let it go now get on to the next pose to possibly recuperate or recharge.
+When the pose ‘poses’ a challenge, when it hits the edge that brings up “stuff” or challenges our limits of strength and endurance, many times we want to stop, let it go now get on to the next pose to possibly recuperate or recharge.
 In both instances the exit is often a hurried and less than graceful attempt to get to the next place to see if it is any better.
 None of this is wrong; by the way, it is a natural tendency.

 There is an acknowledgement of the death of that moment.
 Our emotional/physical make up dictates how we are going to do that.
 But there is a loss of a learning opportunity when we forget to honor that exiting .
 Consider getting out of the posture with as much enthusiasm, integrity and mindfulness as we had moving into it.

 This tendency is revealed in other aspects of life as well.
-Take a look at how you enter and leave relationships or jobs, leave one home and move to another, or even how you get into and out of conversations.
-Each requires a letting go, an exiting, a little death
+Take a look at how you enter and leave relationships, or jobs, leave one home and move to another, or even how you get into and out of conversations.
+Each requires a letting go, an exiting, a little death.

 In the posture of savasana, the corpse pose, which usually comes at the very end of a session, one can often encounter fidgeting and agitation as if this acknowledgement of death, as its name suggests, may bring discomfort.